moraispgsi/fsm-core/README.md

 ## Synopsis

 This module creates a very simple repository for SCXML files in a database.
-It uses the library sequelize.js in order to provide support for several database servers like MySQL, MongoDB and others.
+It uses the library sequelize.js in order to provide support for several database servers like MySQL, PostgreSQL and others.
 The module also provides a very simple linear version system for realtime environments.

 The repository created is composed of two database tables:
 - FsmCoreFsm //Each row is a finite-state machine model